MeMAD-project/media-memorability/README.md

-The second step consists in obtaining  and computing the the memorability scores using
+The second step consists in obtaining  and computing the memorability scores using
 ``` python vilbert/mediaeval2020_pred.py ```